 It takes efforts from both pedestrians and drivers to avoid pedestrian accidents.
 Drivers, particularly in urban areas, must stay vigilant for people darting into the street, whether they are walking, biking, or jogging.
 Drivers should avoid driving while distracted, because accidents occur in the split seconds people take their eyes or attention off the road.
 Pedestrians should wear bright clothing so that drivers can easily spot them.
 They should always look both ways before crossing streets, even if it is not a busy intersection.
 Parents should make extra efforts to ensure that their children know and understand these rules.

 A Maryland personal injury lawyer understands the difficulties that pedestrian accidents can cause.
-If you or a loved one has suffered any injuries from a pedestrian accident, please contact a Maryland personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries from a pedestrian accident, please contact a Maryland personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.